 - Professionals without a law degree: GNRL 6149 Introduction to Graduate Legal Studies (3 Credits)

-The required course is typically offered once a year and must be completed in your first term of study:
+The required courses are offered once per year and must be taken in your first and second term as follows:

 Elective course offerings vary from term to term.
 Some options include Comparative VAT, International Taxation, and Managerial Tax Planning.
 To see course offerings for upcoming terms, review the Course Planning information below.